 10 Best Practices to avoid Container Vulnerabilities

 The use of containers is now considered a best practice, especially in terms of speed and flexibility.
-However, just like any new technology, containers are not immune to security issues.
 As with any new technology, it is essential to follow best practices to avoid common security concerns, such as:

 Although the list is never-ending but the above mentioned are must haves.